 - Wait about 5 seconds after which the ‘Call Radio’ and ‘Hang Up ‘ buttons should appear in the ‘Local Audio’ area.

-- Click on the ‘Call Radio’ button to initiate bi-directional audio to the radio. (iPhone and iPad users occasionally need to toggle the red microphone icon at the top of the browser off and on to get the audio to play at normal volume.)
+- Click on the ‘Call Radio’ button to initiate bi-directional audio to the radio.
 If audio becomes disrupted due to unreliable network conditions, clicking ‘Reset Local’ will re-initiate the browser audio and re-clicking the ‘Set Audio 1’ button will re-initiate the RasPi audio.
 (Normally re-clicking the ‘Set Audio 1’ button is only necessary if there has been an Internet disruption at the radio site.)

 - Return to the upper ‘Radio’ tab to operate the radio.